rhandley1231/FinancialApp/README.md

 # FinancialApp
-This is the repository that will be used to develop the application for the machine learning internship students are participating in.
+Repository for the machine learning internship I co-lead which students are participating in.
 React Frontend, Spring Boot backend in Java, and MySQL as the database.

 **Remember to always work in a detatched branch so the main repository stays protected**